 - Bake on the middle shelf for 25 minutes or until cakes are risen, golden and a skewer popped in comes out clean.[If using a fan oven check after 20 minutes as fan ovens tend to bake faster.]

-- Sieve icing/powdered sugar over to decorate.1 tablespoon icing sugar
+- Once cool sieve the icing sugar over each cake to decorate.1 tablespoon icing sugar

 - These little teatime cakes can be enjoyed warm soon after they come out of the oven or at room temperature.
-The icing sugar can still be added even though the cakes are warm.
+The icing sugar can still be added even though the cakes are warm - although keep in mind that the sugar will quickly be absorbed into the warm cake if left to sit.

 Notes